2 men and 3 women smiling

 3. Placement Tests

 Placement tests share some similarities with diagnostic tests.
-They are used for educational purposes and are administered before a course or program of study begins.
-In this case, the application is a bit different.
-Educators and administrators use placement tests to group language learners into classes or study groups according to their ability levels.
+They're useful for educational purposes and are administered before a course or program of study begins.
+However, they differ from diagnostic tests in their application.
+Educators and administrators use placement tests to group language users into classes or study groups according to their ability levels.

 A university may give a placement test to determine whether a new French major needs to take introductory French courses or skip over some courses and begin with more advanced classes.
-Placement tests are also an important type of test in English language teaching at the university level, since international students typically come in with different English-learning backgrounds and proficiency levels.
+Placement tests are also an important type of test in English language teaching at the university level, since international students typically have different English-learning backgrounds and proficiency levels.

 4. Achievement Tests

 An achievement test evaluates a student's language knowledge to show how their learning has progressed.
-Unlike diagnostic, aptitude, and placement tests, achievement tests only cover information the student should have been exposed to in their studies thus far.
+Unlike aptitude, diagnostic, and placement tests, achievement tests only cover information the student learned from the course material in their studies thus far.

 Achievement tests are typically given after a class completes a certain chapter or unit or at the conclusion of the course.
 A language teacher may give a final exam at the end of the semester to see how well a student has retained the information they were taught over the course of the semester.
 Achievement tests are typically graded and are meant to reflect how well the language tester is performing in their language learning studies.